Stackclash/5e-vault/5. Mechanics/Classes/Ranger.md

 ### Vanish (Level 14)

-Starting at 14th level, you can use the Hide action as a bonus action on your turn.
+Starting at 14th level, you can use the [[\5.
+Mechanics\Rules\Actions.md#Hide|Hide]] action as a bonus action on your turn.
 Also, you can't be tracked by nonmagical means, unless you choose to leave a trail.

 ### Favored Enemy improvement (Level 14)